Patient education: Elbow tendinopathy (tennis and golf elbow) (Beyond the Basics)

 Treatment of tendinopathy focuses on resting and protecting the injured tendon so that it can heal, inflammation can resolve, and muscle strength can improve.
 In most people, tendinopathy resolves with little or no treatment.

 Tendinopathy can affect many different tendons in the body.
-Separate articles discuss other types of tendon problems.
-(See "Patient information: Biceps tendinitis or tendinopathy (Beyond the Basics)" and "Patient information: Rotator cuff tendinitis and tear (Beyond the Basics)".)
+Separate articles discuss other types of tendon problems (see "Patient education: Biceps tendinitis or tendinopathy (Beyond the Basics)" and "Patient education: Rotator cuff tendinitis and tear (Beyond the Basics)").
 More detailed information about elbow tendinitis is available by subscription.
 (See "Epicondylitis (tennis and golf elbow)".)

 WHAT IS ELBOW TENDINOPATHY?